SawyerHood/auger-state/README.md

 ## `AugerStore`

 In most cases you will never have to interact with the `AugerStore` directly and will instead just pass it to the `useAuger` hook in your React component.
-The only time you will probably have to interact with `AugerStore` if you want to either use `AugerStore` with a UI library other than React or if you want to perform some side effects when ever the store changes (ex send something over the network or log when a certain part of the state changes).
+The only time you will probably have to interact with `AugerStore` if you want to either use `AugerStore` with a UI library other than React or if you want to perform some side effects when ever the store changes (ex: send something over the network or log when a certain part of the state changes).

 The first method on `AugerStore` is `getState`.
-It does just what you think it would, return a readonly copy of the state at that point in time.
+It does what you think it would, return a readonly copy of the state at that point in time.
 Note that this copy of the state is immutable and won't update as the store updates.
-You can think of this as a snapshot in time.
+You can think of this as a snapshot of the state.

 The next method on `AugerStore` is `subscribe`.
 The purpose of `subscribe` is to notify observers if a certain part of the state has been updated. `subscribe` takes 2 parameters.
 The first is a path of property names that leads to the subset of your state.
 The second parameter is a callback that should be invoked when that subset of state changes. `subscribe` returns a single function that will unsubscribe the registered callback.
 To prevent memory leaks always make sure that you call unsubscribe when you are done subscribing to the store.